 In most cases, the removal of wisdom teeth is performed under local anesthesia, laughing gas (nitrous oxide/oxygen analgesia), or general anesthesia.
-These options, as well as the surgical risks (i.e., sensory nerve damage, sinus complications), will be discussed with you before the procedure is performed.
+These options and the surgical risks (i.e., sensory nerve damage and sinus complications) will be discussed with you before the procedure is performed.
 Once the teeth are removed, the gum is sutured.
-To help control bleeding bite down on the gauze placed in your mouth.
+To help control bleeding, bite down on the gauze in your mouth.
 You will rest under our supervision in the office until you are ready to be taken home.
-Upon discharge your postoperative kit will include postoperative instructions, a prescription for pain medication, antibiotics, and a follow-up appointment in one week for suture removal.
+Upon discharge, your postoperative kit will include postoperative instructions, a prescription for pain medication, antibiotics, and a follow-up appointment in one week for suture removal.
 If you have any questions, please do not hesitate to call us at Riverside Oral Surgery Office Phone Number 530-223-1811.

 Do You Or A Loved One Need Your Wisdom Teeth Removed?

 Our caring staff is here to help you if you have any questions.

 What will I feel like after wisdom teeth removal surgery?